mstergianis/docs-tap/tap-gui/configurator/external-plugins.hbs.md

 ## Creating your plugin wrappers

-With your verdaccio server running, you should have access to the requisite libraries the Tanzu Developer Portal team developed.
+With your verdaccio server running, you should have access to the requisite libraries of the Tanzu Developer Portal.
 The only requirement is that you will have to tell your local machine to fetch its dependencies through verdaccio.

-In this example we will be creating two plugin wrappers one for [`tech-insights`](https://github.com/backstage/backstage/tree/master/plugins/tech-insights) and one for [`tech-insights-backend`](https://github.com/backstage/backstage/tree/master/plugins/tech-insights-backend).
+We are going to use Backstage's TechInsights plugin as an example.
+This plugin is broken down into the frontend and backend, so we will be creating two plugin wrappers: one for
+[`tech-insights`](https://github.com/backstage/backstage/tree/master/plugins/tech-insights)
+and one for
+[`tech-insights-backend`](https://github.com/backstage/backstage/tree/master/plugins/tech-insights-backend).